mcarfiz/dcc-optimizer-js/README.md

-# dgcc-optimizer-js
+# dcc-optimizer-js
- A simple web app to optimize the QR code of the DGCC
+ A simple web app to optimize the QR code of the DCC

 # Usage
  Install `npm`